 In international trade, companies in more developed nations are not only pushing their goods to developing countries but also their services, which include internet and mobile technology.
 Service providers found new markets that are hungry for knowledge.
 This changed the way these countries educated their citizenry.

 The younger generations consumed information beyond what their educational institutions can provide.
-As sophisticated internet users, they're more knowledgeable in the kind of virtual work that overseas companies wanted done.
+As sophisticated internet users, they’re more knowledgeable in the kind of virtual work that overseas companies wanted to be done.

 The ones who grew up learning to use the computer also learned to work in the tech industry.
 They became developers, designers, writers, managers, and innovators.
 As the industry grew, companies sought to fill their workforce with qualified professionals who are as passionate and determined as their leaders notwithstanding the geographical and cultural barriers that exist between them and their prospects.